 In his spare time, Dr.Gordon consults with other veterinarians regarding holistic care, enjoys reading, hiking, traveling, fishing, physical fitness, and music.
-He and his wife Sharon share their home with Chauncey, a rescued Yorkshire Terrier.
-Dr. Gordon's sons are both doctors as well.
-Daniel is doing a fellowship in veterinary critical care at the Ohio State University.
-Adam is currently in his final year at the Medical College of Wisconsin.
+He and his wife Sharon share their home with Chauncey, a rescue failure Yorkshire Terrier.
+Dr. Gordon has two sons and both are doctors as well.
+Daniel is a critical care veterinary specialist, based in Colorado.
+Adam is an M.D., currently doing a post doctoral orthopedic research fellowship in New York.

 Dr. Elizabeth Edmunson